opping-off/Calculations/README.md

 - Jscript and HTML are not my main languages so do not judge if i make inefficient code.
 It just works alright?

+(btw congrats on finding ts, I really doubt a lot of people will even bother tracking this repository down tbh)